 For supervised learning, it matters what you have trained your system for.
-For example, if you trained a classification system to distinguish between car, truck and motorcycle, it will not suddenly start differentiating, say, a red car from a blue car, just because now you want to.
-If your problem changes, labels in training data have to reflect that change, and you have to retrain the model.
+For example, if you trained a classification system to distinguish between car, truck, and motorcycle, you can not use it to, say, a red car from a blue car.
+If your problem changes, you have to change labels in training data, and retrain the model.

-Problems being solved by DNNs are same: regression, classification, clustering etc. But DNNs are computation-intensive (and therefore expensive), so when do we use DNN?
-The difference is in the type of data being processed.
-While other machine learning techniques usually suffice for structured data, DNNs give better results on unstructured data.
-There are three kinds of unstructured data that DNNs are commonly used for: vision, natural language, and speech.
+Other machine learning techniques usually suffice for structured data.
+DNNs give better results on unstructured data.
+There are three kinds of unstructured data that DNNs are commonly used for:

-Vision: To process image and video data.
+Vision: To process images and video data.
 Common applications are object recognition in images, video summarization.

 Natural Language: To process text in natural languages.
 Common applications are sentiment classification, intent recognition, entity recognition, machine translation.